redux-observable/redux-observable/docs/recipes/Cancellation.md

 # Cancellation

-Cancelling some async side effects is a common requirement of Epics.
+Canceling some async side effects is a common requirement of Epics.
 While there are several ways of doing this depending on your requirements, the most common way is to have your application dispatch a cancellation action and listen for it inside your Epic.

 This can be done with the [`takeUntil()`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-takeUntil) RxJS operator: